1. IEEE Signal Processing Magazine

 Each white paper will be reviewed by members of the Senior Editorial Board, and upon acceptance, the authors will be invited to prepare a full manuscript, which will undergo a peer review process determining acceptance or rejection of the manuscript.
 Positive reviews of the white paper and invitation for submitting a full manuscript should not be interpreted as acceptance of the full manuscript.
 It is very important that prospective authors adopt a systematic approach to comprehensive and balanced coverage of all important issues, rather than only focusing on their own work.

-Please see IEEE Template Selector for the templates of white papers and full feature articles as well as the article Making a Good Feature Article Submission."
+Please see IEEE Template Selector for the templates of white papers and full feature articles and make your submissions for a Feature article (white and full papers) via the ScholarOne Manuscripts web submission system.

 All limits below (at submission time) are for double-spaced and single column format using a minimum font size of 11pt, according to the SPM Paper Template.
 They also include all figures, tables and references.
 Please note that subfigures as in (a), (b), … count as separate figures.
 All paper types except C&F short articles must include 100-word biographies per author.

-Please see description of column and forum articles for the classifications of each category as a long or short article.
+Please see description of column and forum articles for the classifications of each category as a long or short article and see two references by past Editor-in-Chief: "Organizing a Special Issue of IEEE SPM" and

 Download SPM Paper Templates ›